pro-tips-launch-thriving-business-directory-website

 • Private groups: Create exclusive spaces for premium members

 Social media shouldn’t simply promote your directory—it should extend your directory’s value proposition by creating additional touchpoints and engagement opportunities.
+Think of social channels as community gathering spaces, not billboards.

 b.
 Hosting Local Events